 2.2 Requests from Heads of Department (or their nominees) must be prepared using the pro-forma in the 'Method Statement - IT Investigations and Data Access', to ensure required information is provided.

-2.3 Requests involving central University facilities will be approved by the Deputy Director of Information (Head of IT Services).
+2.3 Requests involving central University facilities will be approved by the Directors of IT.
 Requests involving departmental facilities will be approved by the relevant Head of Department.
 Requests can be approved by more senior members of the University management team if the usual approver is absent.